MedFlowSeg: Flow Matching for Medical Image Segmentation with Frequency-Aware Attention: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we propose MedFlowSeg, a novel generative framework that formulates medical image segmentation as a conditional flow matching problem.
-To bridge the inherent domain gap between intermediate noisy flow states and clean semantic priors, we introduce a robust two-stream conditioning architecture.
-Specifically, we design a Dual-Branch Spatial Attention (DB-SA) module for stable local guidance and a Frequency-Aware Attention (FA-Attention) mechanism to dynamically align high-level multi-resolution features within the spectral domain.
-Comprehensive experiments across five diverse medical imaging datasets demonstrate that MedFlowSeg significantly outperforms existing state-of-the-art models, particularly in preserving complex anatomical boundaries.
-By shifting the generative paradigm from multi-step diffusion to highly efficient, deterministic flow matching, we believe MedFlowSeg provides a highly accurate and scalable solution that will serve as a strong foundation for future generative medical image analysis.
+In this paper, we propose MedFlowSeg, a novel generative framework that formulates medical image segmentation as a conditional flow matching problem.To bridge the gap between noisy flow states and clean priors, we adopt a two-stream conditioning architecture with DB-SA for spatial guidance and FA-Attention for spectral alignment.
+Comprehensive experiments across five diverse medical imaging datasets demonstrate that MedFlowSeg significantly outperforms existing state-of-the-art models.
+By shifting the generative paradigm from multi-step diffusion to highly efficient, flexible flow matching, we believe MedFlowSeg provides a highly accurate and scalable solution that will serve as a strong foundation for future generative medical image analysis.